sendgrid/docs/source/Classroom/Basics/Billing/how_does_billing_work_for_marketing_campaigns.md

 Each subuser may store up to 2,000 contacts for free before they are charged the same rate of $10.00 per 10,000 contacts each month.
 Any additional charges due for storing contacts on a subuser account will appear in the parent account's monthly invoice.

-The emails subusers send through Marketing Campaigns are subtracted from the parent account's monthly email credit allotment.
+The emails subusers send through Marketing Campaigns are subtracted from the parent account's monthly email credit allowance.

 **Note:** if there are one or more subusers under a parent account, and both those subusers _and_ the parent account each store the same contact, then the parent account will be billed for each instance that the duplicate contact is stored.

+For example, if a SendGrid parent account uploads a contact with the address `johndoe@example.com` and a single subuser of that parent account also uploads a contact for `johndoe@example.com`, then the parent account will be billed twice for that contact.